 The directors are responsible for the other information.
-The other information comprises the Directors' Report as required by the Companies Act of South Africa.
+The other information comprises the information included in the document titled "ABC Proprietary Limited Annual Financial Statements for the year ended 31 December 20X1", which includes the Directors' Report as required by the Companies Act of South Africa.
 The other information does not include the financial statements and our auditor's report thereon.